abinit/abinit/doc/tutorial/eph4isotc.md

 boxcutmin 1.1
 ```

+!!! tip

     As explained in the documentation, using [[mixprec]] = 1 and [[boxcutmin]] = 1.1
     should not have significant effects on the final results yet these are not the default values
     as users are supposed to compare the results with/without this trick before running production calculations.

 <!--